 If electrolyte gets in your eyes, flush your eyes with clean water immediately and get immediate medical attention.
 If possible, continue to apply water with a sponge or cloth while en route to the medical office.
+If electrolyte gets on your skin, thoroughly wash the contact area.
+If you feel pain or burning, get medical attention immediately.

-- Orall of the second of the - If electrolyte gets on your clothes, there is a possibility of its soaking through to your skin, so immediately take off the exposed clothing and follow the procedure above, if necessary. - If you accidentally swallow electrolyte, drink a large quantity of water or milk.
+If electrolyte gets on your clothes, there is a possibility of its soaking through to your skin, so immediately take off the exposed clothing and follow the procedure above, if necessary.

+If you accidentally swallow electrolyte, drink a large quantity of water or milk.
 Follow with milk of magnesia, beaten raw egg or vegetable oil.
-Then go immediately for emergency help. - Warning: Battery posts, terminals and related accessories contain lead and lead compounds, chemicals known to the State of California to cause cancer and reproductive harm.
+Then go immediately for emergency help.

+► Warning: Battery posts, terminals and related accessories contain lead and lead compounds, chemicals known to the State of California to cause cancer and reproductive harm.
 Wash hands after handling.